The Terrifying South Carolina Lowcountry Road Trip Is Haunting Good Fun

 A while back, we published the Ultimate South Carolina Waterfalls Road Trip and got an overwhelming response.
 Since all of those waterfall stops were in the Upstate, we decided to put together a haunted South Carolina Lowcountry road trip.

-Do you have nearly six hours – plus the time you’ll spend exploring the hauntings at these sites?
+Do you have five hours – plus the time you’ll spend exploring the hauntings at these sites?
 We’ve got the Google map here – if you have the time, South Carolina.
 Let’s hit the road for The Ultimate Terrifying South Carolina Lowcountry Road Trip!

 Have you visited any of these locations and did you know they are reportedly haunted?
 Who’s up for a terrifying road trip?